 Know the dangers

 Carbon monoxide (CO) is a colourless, odourless and tasteless gas and, as such, it is very difficult to detect and can easily be inhaled without you realising.
 Being exposed to high concentration levels can be fatal or cause several other long-term health problems such as brain damage.
-According to NHS statistics, every year in the UK, over 200 people go to hospital with suspected carbon monoxide poisoning, and around 40 people die.
+According to NHS statistics, every year in the UK, 25 people are killed, accidentally, by Carbon Monoxide.

 The most common cause of a carbon monoxide (CO) leak is from incorrectly installed or poorly maintained household appliances – such as cookers, heaters and central heating boilers.
 A blocked flue or chimney can also cause carbon monoxide levels to rise to lethal concentrations in an enclosed space.

 There are several warning signs in your home that could mean you have a carbon monoxide issue.
 Here are a few things to look out for:

 - The flame on your cooker should be crisp and blue.
 Yellow or orange flames mean you need to get your cooker checked

 - Sooty marks on the walls around boilers, stoves or the cover of gas fires

 Put in a functioning carbon monoxide alarm in your home as an early warning detector for carbon monoxide (CO) poisoning.

 Being aware of the symptoms of carbon monoxide (CO) poisoning could save your life.
 Here are the main six symptoms to look out for: